Ana Vidjen: Period 1974–2019

 Her "Flourishing Form", realised in 1975, was purchased for the collection of Museum of Contemporary Art, Belgrade.
 "The Fruit" (1980), realised in marble, is now part of the sculpture park in Danilovgrad, Montenegro.

-During this period, Vidjen won several major national art prizes, such as Union of Fine Artists of Serbia prize in 1974, the Winter Salon prize in 1983 in Herceg Novi, and 1st prize for the Monument of Petar I Petrović-Njegoš.
+During this period, Vidjen won several major national art prizes, such as the Union of Fine Artists of Serbia prize in 1974, the Winter Salon prize in 1983 in Herceg Novi, and 1st prize for the Monument of Petar I Petrović-Njegoš.
 She later realised a three-dimensional, monumental portrait of this XVIII century ruler of Montenegro.
 This sculpture is located in Danilovgrad in Montenegro.

 Vidjen participated several times in Prilep Marble Sculpture Symposium, where she left a number of monumental-sized sculptures in the sculpture park.
 Twice, she won the Grand Prix of Biennial of Miniature Art in Gornji Milanovac, as well as Production Prize at the 1992 October Salon in Belgrade.

-She also attended the International Symposium TERRA in Kikinda several times, where she produced a large number of large scale-sculptures in terracota, some of which are now part of the Symposium permanent collection.
+She also attended the International Symposium TERRA in Kikinda several times, where she produced a large number of large scale-sculptures in terracota, some of which are now part of the Symposium's permanent collection.

 One of her last bigger solo exhibitions took place in the ULUS (Union of Fine Artists of Serbia) Gallery in Belgrade in 2005, where large terracota sculptures were shown along with large drawings.

 She lives and works in Belgrade, Serbia.